Nicholas II: Tsar's confidence in victory

 Nicholas's stance on the war was so at variance with the obvious facts that many observers were baffled.
 He saw the war as an easy God-given victory that would raise Russian morale and patriotism.
 He ignored the financial repercussions of a long-distance war.
 Rotem Kowner argues that during his visit to Japan in 1891, where Nicholas was attacked by a Japanese policeman, he regarded the Japanese as small of stature, feminine, weak, and inferior.
-He ignored reports of the prowess of Japanese soldiers in the Sino-Japanese War (1894–95) and reports on the capabilities of the Japanese fleet, as well as negative reports on the lack of readiness of Russian forces.
+He ignored reports of the prowess of Japanese soldiers in the First Sino-Japanese War (1894–95) and reports on the capabilities of the Imperial Japanese Navy, as well as negative reports on the lack of readiness of Russian forces.

 Before the Japanese attack on Port Arthur, Nicholas held firm to the belief that there would be no war.
 Despite the onset of the war and the many defeats Russia suffered, Nicholas still believed in, and expected, a final victory, maintaining an image of the racial inferiority and military weakness of the Japanese.
 Throughout the war, the tsar demonstrated total confidence in Russia's ultimate triumph.
 His advisors never gave him a clear picture of Russia's weaknesses.
 Despite the continuous military disasters Nicholas believed victory was near at hand.
 Losing his navy at Tsushima finally persuaded him to agree to peace negotiations.
 Even then he insisted on the option of reopening hostilities if peace conditions were unfavorable.
 He forbade his chief negotiator Count Witte to agree to either indemnity payments or loss of territory.
 Nicholas remained adamantly opposed to any concessions.
 Peace was made, but Witte did so by disobeying the tsar and ceding southern Sakhalin to Japan.

 Anti-Jewish pogroms of 1903–1906

-The Kishinev newspaper Bessarabets, which published anti-Semitic materials, received funds from Viacheslav Plehve, Minister of the Interior.
+The Kishinev newspaper Bessarabets, which published antisemitic materials, received funds from Viacheslav Plehve, Minister of the Interior.
 These publications served to fuel the Kishinev pogrom (rioting).
 The government of Nicholas II formally condemned the rioting and dismissed the regional governor, with the perpetrators arrested and punished by the court.
-Leadership of the Russian Orthodox Church also condemned anti-Semitic pogroms.
+Leadership of the Russian Orthodox Church also condemned antisemitic pogroms.
 Appeals to the faithful condemning the pogroms were read publicly in all churches of Russia.
-In private Nicholas expressed his admiration for the mobs, viewing anti-Semitism as a useful tool for unifying the people behind the government; however in 1911, following the assassination of Pyotr Stolypin by the Jewish revolutionary Dmitry Bogrov, he approved of government efforts to prevent anti-Semitic pogroms.
+In private Nicholas expressed his admiration for the mobs, viewing antisemitism as a useful tool for unifying the people behind the government; however in 1911, following the assassination of Pyotr Stolypin by the Jewish revolutionary Dmitry Bogrov, he approved of government efforts to prevent antisemitic pogroms.